-8.1.
+■8.1.
 GENERAL INFORMATION ON SECURITISATION ACTIVITY

-As at 31 December 2019 the Institute does not have securitisation positions in its balance sheet (Part 3, Title II, Chapter V of the Solvency Regulation).
+As at 31 December 2020 the Institute has several securitisation positions in its balance sheet ((Part 3, Title II, Chapter V of the Solvency Regulation).
+All exposures are as an investor, through holding financial assets at amortised cost in the most protected tranches of the investee structures.